jay-shi/Dev-tools-and-tips-for-Macbook-Users/README.md

 # Dev tools and tips for Macbook users

-### The objective of this repo is to help developers that use Macbook to have a efficient dev environment
+### The objective of this repo is to help developers to use Macbook more efficiently and comfortably.
+Feel free to add more tips and tricks.

 ### MacOS Dev Tools:
 1. Producitivity Application(Highly recommend): <a href="https://www.alfredapp.com"><b>Alfred</b></a>